What are lamivudine and zidovudine?

-Nausea, headache, vomiting, diarrhoea, abdominal pain, loss of appetite, tiredness, dizziness, fever, insomnia (difficulty sleeping), joint or muscle pain, cough, runny nose, hair loss, rash, fat loss, anaemia, low white blood cell count, raised liver enzymes.
+Nausea, headache, difficulty in sleeping, dizziness, cough, runny nose, nausea, vomiting, abdominal pain or cramps, diarrhoea, joint or muscle pain, rash, hair loss, tiredness, fever, anaemia, low white blood cell count, raised liver enzymes, fat loss

 Do lamivudine and zidovudine interact with other drugs?

 It’s important that your doctor and pharmacist know about any other drugs you are taking.
 That includes medicine prescribed by another doctor, drugs you have bought from a high-street chemist, herbal and alternative treatments, and recreational drugs.

 Some medicines should not be taken together because if they are this can cause serious side effects, or it can stop one or both of the drugs from working.
 Other drug interactions are less dangerous but still need to be taken seriously.
 If levels of one drug are affected, you may need to change the dose you take.